Search...

 With 48,000+ monthly searches related to user segmentation in gaming, it's clear that more developers are recognizing its role in driving long-term success.

-1. Usage Rate Segmentation: Grouping Players by Activity
+1. Usage Rate Segmentation: The RFM Framework

 2. Behavioral Target Market: Segmenting Based on In-Game Behavior